What Does Dandelion Flower Mean and Symbolise?

-The name Dandelion is taken from a Middle English word Dendelyeon and the Anglo-French phrase Dent de lion.
-Both translated to the meaning Lion’s tooth because of how the flower’s leaves resembled the animal’s teeth!
+The word dandelion is taken from a Middle English word Dendelyeon and the Anglo-French Dent de lion phrase.
+Both of the name dandelion translated to the meaning Lion’s tooth because of how the flower’s leaves resembled the animal’s teeth!

-Such plants belong to the genus Taraxacum of the Asteraceae (Aster) family.
-The genus name takes after the Greek words Taraxos and Akos meaning a disorder remedy.
-Ancient Greeks highly valued this plant back then as a medicinal plant for internal cleaning and its diuretic effects.
+Dandelions belong to the genus Taraxacum of the Asteraceae family or Aster family.
+The genus name or scientific name takes after the Greek words Taraxos and Akos meaning a disorder remedy.
+It can also take after an Arabic word which means a bitter herb.

 Dandelions are also called by many green thumbs as the Lion’s Tooth, Blowball, or Puffball.
-The all-time-favorite species of this plant is known as the Common Dandelion (Taraxacum officinale).
-Other beautiful species of Dandelions include the Red-seeded Dandelion (Taraxacum erythrospermum), the Japanese Dandelion (Taraxacum albidum), and the Korean Dandelion (Taraxacum platycarpum).
+The all-time-favorite species of this plant is known as the Common dandelion (Taraxacum officinale or Taraxacum pseudoroseum).

 Dandelion Symbolism